Blue-black grassquit: Feeding

+Breeding

-Social monogamous, extra-pair fertilizations, intraspecific parasitism, and quasi-parasitism are commonly found.
+The blue-black grassquit's breeding season varies geographically but in general is within the span of April to October.
+It is socially monogamous, but extra-pair fertilizations, intraspecific parasitism, and quasi-parasitism are common.
 During the breeding season, males defend small territories, about 13.0-72.5 m2; dominant males are normally lighter.
 The male has a jumping display, often performed for long periods, which gives rise to the local name "johnny jump-up".
 This is accompanied by a persistent wheezing jweeee call, jumping several times in a minute.
 The extravagant display also has a cost of calling attention of the predator, thus displaying increased nest predation.
 Predation is the main cause of breeding failure, and predator vocalizations can cause an immune-related reaction to this species.
 Nests are small cups of rootlets (diameter about 7.5 cm) found in herbaceous vegetation 10-50 cm high, clustered at a landscape, and placed preferably at high complex habitat spots.
 Nests are built by both sexes.

-Blue-black grassquits will often form flocks when not breeding.
-They eat seeds, mostly on the ground.
+The clutch is usually three eggs though clutches of two are known; the eggs are bluish white with darker spots.
+The incubation period is not known.
+Fledging occurs about nine days after hatch and both parents provision nestlings.